sthagen/python-flare-floss/doc/usage.md

 the workspace.

+### Display vivisect workspace meta information (`-m`)

+You can display basic meta information about the generated vivisect workspace using the `-m` or `--show-metainfo` option.
+The information includes details such as architecture, discovered executable surface area, and number of discovered functions.
+In conjunction with the `-f` or `--functions` option FLOSS will display meta information about the selected functions.

 ### Generate annotation scripts (`-i`, `-r`, and `--x64dbg`)

 FLOSS can generate an IDA Pro Python script that will